Why Me?

 I am technical

-I have led a lot of teams through adversity and growth
+I have led a lot of different teams through adversity and growth

 I am an experienced trainer and coach